-Going online is one way to share and connect with prospective birth parents.
+Going online is one way to network your adoption profile and connect with prospective birth parents.
 But it’s not the only game in town.
-Check out these other ways to spread the word about your dream to adopt.
+Check out these other ways to spread the word about your efforts to find an adoption match.

 Both options have their pros and cons.
 A lot will depend on your schedule, creativity and budget.
 Making your own profile is one way to showcase your personality and artistic talents and take a hands-on approach to your outreach efforts.
 Plus, it’s fun to do, especially if you do it with your partner or your child.

 Just be prepared to invest a lot of time and effort, particularly if you’re working with more than one agency because you’ll need multiple copies.
 Before you get started on yours, run the idea by your agency.
 They may try to talk you out of it because home made books tend to be fussy, bulky and difficult to store.

 By contrast, digital books are easier to create and have a nice clean look to them.
 But they lack the personal touch.
 And can come off looking slick rather than sincere.

 Social networking.
 Sites like Facebook, Instagram, Twitter and Pinterest are all the rage today in part because they’re free and easy to use.
 And while they’re great for networking and generating leads, their track record for creating matches really depends on a number of factors.
 To be successful at social media, you need to find content that’s fresh and relevant.
 Plus, you need to interact with your followers on a regular basis, which can be a huge drain on your time and energy.
 So before you jump in, make sure you’ll willing to make a commitment to keeping your account up to date and interesting to others.